microsoft/TypeScript/doc/spec.md

 Like overloading on string parameters, *generic types* make it easier for TypeScript to accurately capture the behavior of JavaScript libraries.
 Because they enable type information to flow from client code, through library code, and back into client code, generic types may do more than any other TypeScript feature to support detailed API descriptions.

-To illustrate this, let’s take a look at part of the TypeScript interface for the built-in JavaScript array type.
-You can find this interface in the ‘lib.d.ts’ file that accompanies a TypeScript distribution.
+To illustrate this, let's take a look at part of the TypeScript interface for the built-in JavaScript array type.
+You can find this interface in the 'lib.d.ts' file that accompanies a TypeScript distribution.

 ```TypeScript
 interface Array<T> {